eventhorizon5/skyscraper/README.md

 ## Building and installing

-Skyscraper uses the Cmake build system, and also includes Visual C++ project files.
+Skyscraper uses the Cmake build system

-See the compiling.txt file for information on how to build from source.
+See the compiling.md file for information on how to build from source.

 ## Usage